threefoldtech/0-initramfs/README.md

     - unionfs-fuse (used for internal fuse layers)
     - RocksDB (shared library)
     - GoRocksDB
+    - eudev and kmod (used for hardware and modules management)
  - Clean and remove useless files
  - Compile the kernel (and bundles initramfs in the kernel)